comsolit/owl_slider/Documentation/Functions/CustomSettings/Index.rst

 .. image:: ../../Images/Choose_Custom_Settings.png

-Now just save your changes and your custom settings should apply for this slider
+Now just save your changes and your custom settings should apply for this slider.